temporalio/documentation/docs/typescript/how-to-send-a-signal-from-a-workflow-in-typescript.md

 ---
 id: how-to-send-a-signal-from-a-workflow-in-typescript
-title: How to send a Signal from Workflow in Typescript
+title: How to send a Signal from Workflow in TypeScript
 sidebar_label: Send a Signal from Workflow
 description: Send a Signal from Workflow
 tags: